ponderworthy/MultiJACK/README.md

 And we have all of these processes running, and the xterms with HARD-IP report the IP links connected.
 How do we do actual use testing?
 Items of note:

 * To run multiple JACK servers on one motherboard, each JACK server has to have its own name.
-This has been a standard ability of JACK for ages, but rarely used.
+This has been a standard ability of JACK for ages, but often unused.
 When a name is not specified, there is a default which is universal.
 * Cadence and its corrolary tools is designed to use the default, so in the above setup, we use the default as the single hard server, to keep things as simple as possible for now :-)
 * The soft servers are all named SOFT1, SOFT2, et cetera.
 * There are two ways to use a named JACK server.
 One is via command-line option; for zita-j2n above, the option is "--jserv", and many (but definitely not all, and probably not most) JACK client applications will let you specify JACK server name by a command line option.